 According to the Washington State Division of Vocational Rehabilitation’s Disability & DVR Statistics Report dated July 2017, 12.9% of the State’s population is living with a disability.
 Between 2011 and 2015, the population of people with disabilities grew faster than the State’s overall population, 8.2% compared to 5.2%.
 Tacoma, WA is the third most populated city in the state, and as such, it is home to many of the Washingtonians that are living with a disabling condition.
-During this time of financial uncertainty, many WA residents will turn to individual and group disability insurance benefits and Social Security Disability (SSDI) benefits to support themselves and their families.
+During this time of financial uncertainty, many WA residents will turn to individual disability insurance and long term disability insurance benefits and Social Security Disability (SSDI) benefits to support themselves and their families.
 However, you may need the help of a Tacoma disability lawyer.

 We have seen firsthand that even the most deserving claimants will receive a denial letter rather than the benefits they are entitled to at some point.
 Our lawyers are here to help if your disability claim has been denied or terminated.
 We represent long term disability insurance and Social Security Disability claimants in the Gig Harbor-Tacoma, WA, area, Seattle, and throughout the state.

 Ortiz Law Firm Handles Tacoma, WA Long Term Disability Claims

 Led by Board Certified Disability Attorney Nick Ortiz, our firm focuses primarily on wrongfully denied disability insurance claims.
 We assist claimants with long-term disability appeals and, when necessary, we will file a lawsuit against the insurance company.
 Our experienced legal team will use its years of experience to prepare a comprehensive appeal that will give you the best chance of receiving the benefits you deserve.

 Despite the fact that the insurance companies have millions of dollars in resources at their disposal, our firm does not fear a single one of them.
 If you’re ready to fight back against the insurance company then contact our office to schedule a consultation with disability lawyer Nick Ortiz.